Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Derivation of the Nano-EM Collective Dephasing Master Equation

+In this appendix, we provide detailed derivations of the nano-EM collective dephasing master equation (Eqs.~(\ref{ME}-\ref{Jc})).
 As discussed in the main text, we consider a magnetic two-level systems (TLSs) ensemble interacting with EM fluctuations.
-We follow the quantization framework of macroscopic quantum electrodynamics (QED)~\cite{buhmann2012macroscopic} to describe fluctuating EM fields near material slabs.
-The total Hamiltonian $\hat{H}=\hat{H}_q+\hat{H}_f+\hat{H}_{int}$,
+We follow the macroscopic quantum electrodynamics (QED) quantization framework~\cite{buhmann2012macroscopic} to describe fluctuating EM fields near material slabs.
+The total Hamiltonian $\hat{H}=\hat{H}_q+\hat{H}_f+\hat{H}_{int}$ is,